Relationship coaching is a highly effective alternative to marriage counseling or online relationship counseling.

 1. Watch the video above first so that you fully understand what relationship coaching involves.

 2. Select a relationship coaching package below that best suits your budget.
 You’ll then be taken to my 100% secure online payment page.

-3. We schedule our 15 minute chat.
-My assistant will email you to schedule a convenient time.
-Remember your payment is 100% refundable and after our initial chat, we’ll either choose to work together or I’ll immediately return it to you.
+3. We schedule a call.
+My assistant will email you to schedule a convenient time for us to talk.
+Remember, unless you booked a one-off session with me, your payment is 100% refundable and after our initial chat.
+We’ll either choose to work together or I’ll immediately return it to you.

 Remember, your romantic relationship is the single most important relationship in your life.
 When it stops working, everything suffers – work, family, health, peace of mind – everything!

 I only ever work with 3 clients at any one time.
 If you’re seeing this page, it means a spot has just opened up.

 It will be taken by someone else before long, so if you’re ready to begin fixing your relationship struggles, make sure you grab it.

 If you’re not sure which plan you need, please contact me and I’ll help you choose.